UtkuBaranKapisiz/Environment-Aware_Adaptive_Communications_For_High-Speed_Trains/README.md

 - Real-Time Monitoring:
   The real-time data transmitted from the sensors helps update the environmental awareness model in real time, facilitating dynamic adjustment of the wireless communication system's relays.

+#### flask_app.py

+**Purpose:** This Flask-based web server serves as the backend API for receiving, storing, and providing access to sensor data from the ESP8266 devices (nodes) deployed along the train’s route.
+The application accepts data from two different sets of nodes, stores the latest values in memory, and allows other systems to retrieve the most recent data via HTTP GET requests.